 - It can only work for visitors with a smartphone

-- Currently, the app is in Chinese and most drivers only speak Chinese - making it difficult to communicate unless you have a Chinese friend to help.
+- Most drivers only speak Chinese - making it difficult to communicate unless you have a Chinese friend to help.

 - DiDi drivers rarely receive background checks and this pose a safety threat in that, some drivers can break traffic laws easily.

 It's great to know about all the many ways you can traveling around China using public transportation.
 Despite the country’s enormous size, traveling even long distances can be convenient with options like flying or the high-speed train in China.
 With all these means of public transportation covered here, all you need is to decide on the means of transportation that suits your travel needs.